CZ-NIC/knot-resolver/modules/policy/README.rst

 Properties
 ^^^^^^^^^^

-.. envvar:: policy.PASS    (number)
+.. envvar:: policy.PASS

+   Pass-through all queries matching the rule.

-.. envvar:: policy.DENY    (number)
+.. envvar:: policy.DENY

+   Respond with NXDOMAIN to all queries matching the rule.

-.. envvar:: policy.DROP    (number)
+.. envvar:: policy.DROP

+   Drop all queries matching the rule.

-.. envvar:: policy.TC      (number)
+.. envvar:: policy.TC

+   Respond with empty answer with TC bit set (if the query came through UDP).

-.. envvar:: policy.FORWARD (function)
+.. envvar:: policy.FORWARD (address)

+   Forward query to given IP address.

 .. function:: policy:add(rule)